Come True Project

 In the summer of 2012, one year after the declaration of the independence of South Sudan, the South Sudanese community was deported from Israel to their young country.
 The small community, just over 700 members, 500 of which are children, has found itself in one of the poorest countries in the world facing challenges they were not prepared for.
 Shortly after their arrival, most of the children became ill, hungry and were left detached from their friends, having no schools to go to.
 Members of the community together with a group of Israelis have joined forces to bring the children back to school.
 You can help us make this happen

 Many of the children of the community had witnessed and suffered violence, hunger and other senses of insecurity.
 The supportive environment in Israel allowed them to develop and express their unique qualities, talents and dreams.
 Children who are aspiring artists, scientists, musicians and writers were deported without the resources to further develop their already impressive skills.
 Our program is intended to allow the children to continue to study and fulfill their dreams within their new lives.

 About South Sudan

 South Sudan is the youngest country in the world, emerging from a decades' long civil war.
 The country suffers from lack of basic services and infrastructures such as roads, electricity, sewage, water, communications, health, welfare and education systems.
 Unemployment rates are sky rocketing, diseases such as malaria and typhoid are common and ill-treated, and the population suffers from hunger and lack of access to safe drinking water and basic health services.
 The education system in South Sudan is ranked the lowest in the world.
-Ethnic clashes within South Sudan, which erupted in December 2013, made the situation even worse, killing over 50,000 people and leaving over a million people displaced.
-South Sudan now faces a grave humanitarian crisis and hunger anticipated to be the worse that Africa has known the the past two decades.
+Ethnic clashes within South Sudan, which erupted in December 2013, made the situation even worse, killing over 400,000 people and leaving over two million people displaced.
+South Sudan now faces a grave humanitarian crisis and famine anticipated to be the worse that Africa has known the the past two decades.